burundiocibu/loranet/lp-gauge/lp-gauge.md

 2      Gnd        shield
 3      out        tip

+The Vcc is connected to the Vbat pin on the board
+The Gnd is connected to pin 11 of the 32u4 and is brough high while sleeping to reduce energy usage

 This is potted in an RD2 cap from the LP tank's mechanical gauge with a 1m cable to the trs plug.

 ### DS18B20